-But, as a garden designer there are plenty of other reasons for incorporating them into garden plans other than simply growing plants:
+As a garden designer there are plenty of other reasons for incorporating raised beds into garden plans other than simply growing plants:

-- An obvious one is that many clients just like the look of them.
+- Many clients just like the look of them.
 Contemporary designs with raised beds with rendered white walls and inbuilt seating are uber fashionable at the moment and feature in every glossy magazine, and indeed our gallery page!

 - Raised beds can also be helpful in terms of dividing a garden and / or as part of a formal design.